alainwolf/roll.urown.net/server/redis.rst

 It supports many kind of data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps and more.

-It has built-in replication, :term:`Lua` scripting, :term:`LRU` eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
+It has built-in replication, :term:`LUA` scripting, :term:`LRU` eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.